Wonersh: Great Tangley Manor

 In the 15th century a hall house core was built on its motte that remains in the very core of the manor, but its main portion was built by Richard Caryll in 1584.
 Wickham Flower employed Philip Webb to restore and extend the house in 1884 and in 1906 Colonel Hegan Kennard employed Inigo Thomas to build the north wing.

 Set a few metres above a narrow square moat, Great Tangley Manor has been well preserved and has been made the subject of many paintings as have its garden and lily pond, well described and illustrated.
 A long entrance tunnel added by Philip Webb, with one sandstone and brick wall and open timber 12-bay arcade on the other, crosses the moat.
-This medieval and Elizabethan highest-listed building is open for film shoots, board meetings and has Victorian gardens.
+This medieval and Elizabethan building is Grade I listed and has Victorian gardens.
 The main front facing south-east is decorative timber frame with whitewashed render infill and remainder is brick and whitewashed extensions on the south wing, ashlar ground floor and roughcast above on rounded north wing.

 Barnett Hill

-Architecturally Grade II*-listed Barnett Hill's social history is described in History, its architect was Arnold Mitchell who chose an expensive and ornate masonry Carolean style.
+Architecturally Grade II* listed, Barnett Hill's social history is described in History, its architect was Arnold Mitchell who chose an expensive and ornate masonry Carolean style.
 Purple/brown bricks with red brick and yellow stone dressings form its walls.
 Roofing consists of hipped plain tiled several roof slopes over a wooden eaves cornice around its roof, incorporating dormer windows.
 Spread over three above ground floors the venue is on a short H-shaped plan with a long service wing in an identical style.
 Ground floor windows have 24 panes each and keystone lintels.
 In the angles between wings are square turrets and a recessed range under copper ogee domes with spherical finials.